 Motley Rice attorneys have a long history of fighting for the rights of workers and loved ones who have experienced serious injury or suffered the death of a family member due to unsafe working conditions, and we continue to support international efforts to promote greater safety awareness, improved rights and protections for workers and heightened public advocacy.
 In support of the National Day of Mourning's mission to help "strengthen the resolve to establish safe conditions in the workplace for all," we encourage you to join us for a moment of silence on this important day of remembrance.

-Read more about how Motley Rice attorneys advocate for the improved health and welfare of consumers, fight against manufacturers of defective or dangerous consumer products and work to promote changes in safety standards.
+Read more about how Motley Rice personal injury attorneys advocate for the improved health and welfare of consumers, fight against manufacturers of defective or dangerous consumer products and work to promote changes in safety standards.